jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 In the [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog, I featured knowledge/dependency theory, and why I feel that the practice of that theory is one of the main reasons that Hexagonal Architecture works so well.
 This blog entry will expand upon those ideas with some additional design options that may be useful in designs that feature Hexagonal Architecture principles.

-These additional design options are not my original techniques, but applying them within the context of Hexagonal Architecture is my idea.
+These additional design options are not my original techniques but applying them within the context of Hexagonal Architecture is my idea.
 I'm branching away from Alistair Cockburn and Bob Martin, who created and popularized this architecture/design.
 Their presentations tend to be more bounded and focused upon the _architecture_ whereas I am more interested in the _design_.
-Architecture is a subset of design, but I think that good design should be applied at any layer of abstraction.
+Architecture is a subset of design, but I think that good design should be applied to any layer of abstraction.

-Alistair Cockburn posted [this](https://twitter.com/TotherAlistair/status/1704531058023141490) on X/Twitter in September, 2023:
+Alistair Cockburn posted [this](https://twitter.com/TotherAlistair/status/1704531058023141490) on X/Twitter in September 2023:
 > For those who keep asking about #hexagonalarchitecture layers, here it is:
 > There are only 2 layers: inside. outside.
 > No relation to layers in Clean, Onion, DDD, Modular Monolith, nothing.